-Gleisdreieck (“railway triangle”, “triangular junction”) is a U-Bahn station at the western end of the Kreuzberg district in the German capital city of Berlin.
+Gleisdreieck (“railway triangle”, “triangular junction”) is a U-Bahn train- and junction-station at the western end of the Kreuzberg district in the German capital city of Berlin.

 The station has both upper-level and lower-level platforms serving lines U1 and U2, respectively, although both sets of track are raised above ground.
 At Gleisdreieck, the U1 line runs west-east, whereas the U2 line runs perpendicularly and temporarily “north-south”.

 Additional north-south tracks lie on both west and east sides of the station.
 The tracks to the west provide service to high-speed and express lines, and tracks to the east provide service for S-Bahn train lines S1, S2, and S25.
 There are plans to connect Gleisdreieck directly to the S-Bahn network with the new S21 line.